widelang/draft/README.md

 myString:string.. = ""
 ```

-But the compiler is mostly able to infer it, so you can just use their symbols:
+But the compiler is able to infer it, so you can just use their symbols:

 ```lua
 myList:= ["a", "b", "c"]